Phase diagram of the Hubbard model on a honeycomb lattice: A cluster slave-spin study: INTRODUCTION

-Based on the charge-spin separation theory~\cite{Y.R.Wang_1993, Feng_1993, *Feng_1994, *Feng_2003, *Feng_2004, *Feng_2015, PhysRevB.81.035106}, the $U(1)$ slave-spin method has been proposed to cope with the Mott transition in multi-orbital systems~\cite{Yu.Rong_2012}.
-Then, a cluster slave-spin approach was developed to address strongly correlated systems~\cite{Lee.Ting-Kuo_2017} and has been employed to solve the square lattice Hubbard model to obtain an overall ground state phase diagram in the parameter space of doping $\delta$ and interaction $U$~\cite{zeng2021}.
-In the present work, we apply this method with the Lanczos exact-diagonalization as the cluster solver to the honeycomb lattice Hubbard model to study its ground state properties, including the quantum critical behavior in the vicinity of the interaction-driven semi-metal to AFMI transition at half-filling and an overall phase diagram in the whole $U$-$\delta$ plane.
+Based on the charge-spin separation theory~\cite{Y.R.Wang_1993, Feng_1993, *Feng_1994, *Feng_2003, *Feng_2004, *Feng_2015, PhysRevB.81.035106}, the $U(1)$ slave-spin method has been proposed to cope with the Mott transition in multi-orbital systems~\cite{Yu.Rong_2012}, which is very economical computationally because only $2M$ slave spins need to be introduced per site with $M$ being the number of orbits.
+This method can not only reproduce the Gutzwiller factor $g_t = \frac{1 - x - 2d}{1 - x - (1 - x)^{2}/2} (\sqrt{x + d} + \sqrt{d})^{2}$, but also capture the right noninteracting behaviors at $U = 0$ because of an extra orbital-dependent chemical potential in the spinon Hamiltonian, which makes it a powerful method to deal with the strong-coupling systems~\cite{Lee.Ting-Kuo_2017}.
+Then, a cluster slave-spin approach was developed to address strongly correlated systems to take the short-range charge fluctuations into account~\cite{Lee.Ting-Kuo_2017} and has been employed to solve the square lattice Hubbard model to obtain an overall ground state phase diagram in the parameter space of doping $\delta$ and interaction $U$~\cite{zeng2021}.
+In the present work, we apply the same method with the Lanczos exact-diagonalization as the slave-spin cluster solver to the honeycomb lattice Hubbard model to study its ground state properties, including the quantum critical behavior in the vicinity of the interaction-driven semi-metal to AFMI transition at half-filling and an overall phase diagram in the whole $U$-$\delta$ plane.
 Our motivation is two-fold: (i) Because the results of this model is shown to be highly dependent on the size of the lattice adopted for QMC simulations, as well as the size and shape of the clusters used within various cluster approximations, more results from different approaches ought to be included and compared with each other. (ii) Away from half-filling, much attention was paid to the 1/4-doping, where the free density of states shows a van Hove singularity of logarithmic type, favoring an instability towards superconductivity in the weak interaction regime~\cite{PhysRevB.88.155112, PhysRevB.85.035414, Nandkishore2012}, whereas an overall $U$-$\delta$ phase diagram pertaining to the magnetism is still absent.

 In the honeycomb lattice Hubbard model, we find that the first-order Mott transition occurs at $U_{\text{Mott}}=8.36t$ in the half-filled PM state, characterized by discontinuities and hystereses in all quantities, and transforms into a broad crossover in the AFM state because of long range AFM correlations.
 Besides, the phase separation, manifested by a negative compressibility, has been observed in a region near the phase boundary $\delta_{M}(U)$ between the AFM and PM state and at intermediate couplings, whose area is much smaller compared to the square lattice Hubbard model~\cite{zeng2021}.
 Finally, a phase diagram in the $U$-$\delta$ plane is presented, consisting of four regimes: AFMI, AFM metal with positive and negative compressibility, and the PM semi-metal.